-Please note that unless otherwise indicated, all monthly chapter meetings are held in Rm 111 in the Fisher Auditorium on the OARDC/Ohio State University campus, 1680 Madison Ave., Wooster OH.
+Please note that unless otherwise indicated, all monthly chapter meetings are held in Rm 130 in the Research Services building on the OARDC/Ohio State University campus, 1680 Madison Ave., Wooster OH.
 Chapter meetings are held the second Monday of the month from September through May, starting at 7:15 PM.
 Doors open at 6:45 PM, so come early and meet up with friends and catch up on what’s new.

 Event: September 2019 Chapter Meeting